amirilovic/surviving-monorepos/README.md

 - CI complexity - build and deployment pipelines become very complex
 - Major dependency updates become hell - you need to do updates across a large codebase that no single person understands as a whole

-Putting all your company code or code from different products in one repo **is not a good idea** if you are not Google, Meta, Microsoft…
+Putting all your company code or code from different products in one repo **is not a good idea** if unless you are Google, Meta, Microsoft…

 It is much more practical and efficient to separate repositories per product area and enable teams to colocate related code and be autonomous.